Cars Bought For Cash

-We have all seen the adverts, either in the local newspaper, or billboards driving past garages or local scrap yards.
+We have all seen the adverts, either in the local newspaper, or billboards driving past garages, businesses or local scrap yards.
 It is the type of marketing language that gets results, from those needing to sell their vehicle quickly, without the hassle of tyre kickers, dreamers and time wasters.

 Of course these are businesses and will pay less that a private buyer.
 But there are benefits, or quick payment, no comeback (as traders cannot complain about any car they have bought, when transaction is completed, even if further faults are found) and quick disposal helps with insurance, road tax and other legal obligations.